RoySegall/gizra.com/app/_posts/2016-10-19-restful-access-token.md

 {% include setup %}

 When talking about a traditional Drupal site, we don’t need to handle authentication because Drupal has our back - a user submits the log-in form, gets a cookie, and starts using the awesome site.
 But what about decoupled sites?
 How can we authenticate the user?

 Before diving into this, we need to understand the authentication types provided by RESTful:

-  1. CSRF token - Helps the server to make sure the request is a valid request.
-If you inspect a standard Drupal form, you will see that it contains a token.
-That token help Drupal to ensure the submitted form is valid and not a fraud.
-You can read more in this [blog post](https://cloudunder.io/blog/csrf-token/).
+  1. Cookie - Validating the user cookie is not something new for us.
+We have been doing it for years, and it's one of the first techniques web developers acquire.
+But to validate the request we need to pass a CSRF token.
+This token helps to [make sure](http://bit.ly/2eErvMI) the form, was not a fraud.
+A good example for that could be a form that tweet on the behalf os us on Twitter.
+  The existence if a valid CSRF in the request make sure an internet scam did not generate the form and uploaded to Twitter, a photo of a cat when you're a dog person.

   2. Access token - RESTful will generate an access token and bind it to the user.
+Unlike the cookie which needs a CSRF token to be valid by Restful, we get a "two for one" deal.
+The existence of the access token in the DB is verified and reference us to the user which being represented by that access token.

 <!-- more -->